Chiropractical Episode 6: Section 179 Creates a Win + Win Even During a Stressful Year

 - Especially in this time of COVID-19, can we do contactless payments or is a signature still required on a receipt?

 - When a doctor moves their practice from one state to another, what needs to happen with their malpractice coverage?

-And that will be followed by a very special conversation with Dr. Gerry Clum who needs our help.
+And that will be followed by a very personal conversation with Dr. Gerry Clum about his search for an organ donor.